balena-io-examples/balena-timezone/ReadMe.md

-# resin-timezone
+# balena-timezone

-All resin.io devices use the UTC timezone by default, for logs, timing, etc. This project gives an minimal example of how to set the device timezone within your application if required.
+All balena.io devices use the UTC timezone by default, for logs, timing, etc. This project gives an minimal example of how to set the device timezone within your application if required.
 It works for Debian-based systems at the moment.